 If power blinks off and on, turn off all of the circuit breakers except the one that powers a lamp in an internal part of your house.

-Make sure you have jumper cables and flares, along with your evacuation kit in your car.
+You have to make sure your vehicle has enough fuel for when evacuation is needed.
+Don't forget to prepare and bring jumper cables and flares, along with your evacuation kit in your car.

 If a hurricane is likely in your area, you should: